 If you can’t find fragrant geranium leaves, you may use vanilla or cinnamon stick and cloves to flavour the syrup.

-- 1.500 grams sultana grapes (after de-stemming)
+- 1.500 grams sultana grapes (after destemming)

 - 2 cups grape juice (using 500 grams grapes)

-- 800 grams -1 kilo of granulated sugar
+- 800 grams granulated sugar (if the grapes are tart, add more)

 - 4 fragrant geranium leaves (or ½ tsp vanilla essence)